 ii) if the AUTHENTICATION REJECT message is received over non-3GPP access:

 - the UE shall set the update status for non-3GPP access to 5U3 ROAMING NOT ALLOWED, delete for non-3GPP access only the stored 5G-GUTI, TAI list, last visited registered TAI and ngKSI.
-The entry of the "list of subscriber data" with the SNPN identity of the current SNPN shall be considered invalid for non-3GPP access until the UE is switched off or the entry is updated; and
+The selected entry of the "list of subscriber data" with the SNPN identity of the current SNPN shall be considered invalid for non-3GPP access until the UE is switched off or the entry is updated; and

 - the UE shall set the counter for "the entry for the current SNPN considered invalid for non-3GPP access" events to UE implementation-specific maximum value.